MattyResearch/SailSim/README.md

 AVLPath = location of the AVL executable, the .avl input files, and the .txt pressure data files.

+# Model Files
+Example files of an ILCA7 geometry and upwind shear layer modelling (in pyRunCase.avl) have been added.
+Move these files into their respective folders, as defined above, and run quasiSteadyRun.py for your first set of results. labRunCases.py includes some primitive optimisation algorithms.
+The data outputs can be used to generate graphs and performance data for the sail model, as seen in my written research paper.

 Before running quasiSteadyRun:
 1. Pre-work MUST be done to ensure no errors this includes:
 2. Run the initial state BDF in Nastran to get op2 output (required for structureToAero.py)